Giovanni Pisano: History

-Giovanni's next work was at Pisa Cathedral, sculpting the statues in the two rows of traceried gables at the exterior of the Baptistry (1277–1284).
+Giovanni's next work was at Baptistry, sculpting the statues in the two rows of traceried gables at the exterior (1277–1284).
 The vivacity of these statues is a new confirmation that he had left the serene style of his father behind.
-Between 1287 and 1296 he was appointed chief architect of Siena Cathedral.
+Between 1287 and 1296 he was appointed chief architect (capomaestro) of Siena Cathedral.
 The architectural design and elegant sculptures for the facade of the cathedral in Siena show his tendency to blend Gothic art with reminders of Roman art.
 The work was continued after his death, with still greater Gothic elaboration, by Memmo di Filippuccio.

-In 1296 he returned to Pisa to begin work on the Church of San Giovanni.
-In 1301 he continued his work on the Pulpit of Sant' Andrea, Pistoia which he had already started in 1297.
-The pulpit has five reliefs: the Annunciation and Nativity; the Adoration, the Dream of the Magi and the Angel warning Joseph; the Massacre of the Innocents; the Crucifixion; and the Last Judgement.
+In 1296 he returned to Pisa to become capomaestro of the Cathedral there.
+In 1301 he completed his work on the Pulpit of Sant' Andrea in Pistoia which he had already started in 1297.
+The pulpit has five reliefs: the Annunciation and Nativity; the Adoration, the Dream of the Magi and the Angel Warning Joseph; the Massacre of the Innocents; the Crucifixion; and the Last Judgement.

 Giovanni's work between 1302 and 1310 at the new pulpit for the Cathedral of Pisa shows his distinct preference for animation in his characters and moved his father's style even further away.
 This pulpit with its dramatic scenes has become his masterwork.
 It shows nine scenes from the New Testament, carved in white marble with a chiaroscuro effect.
 It contains even a bold, naturalistic depiction of a naked Hercules.
 His figure Prudence in the pulpit may have been an inspiration for the Eve in the painting The Expulsion from the Garden of Eden by Masaccio.
 After the fire of 1595, it was packed away during the redecoration and was not rediscovered and re-erected until 1926.

 The church of San Nicola in Pisa was enlarged between 1297 and 1313 by the Augustinians, perhaps by the design of Giovanni Pisano.
-He was also responsible for the façade of San Paolo a Ripa d'Arno.
-His last major work dates probably from 1313 when he made a monument in memory of Margaret of Brabant (who died in 1311) at the request of her husband emperor Henry VII.
+He probably was also responsible for the façade of San Paolo a Ripa d'Arno.
+His last major work dates from around 1313 when he made a monument in memory of Margaret of Brabant (who died in 1311) at the request of her husband emperor Henry VII.

 Legacy

-One of his pupils was Giovanni di Balduccio, who also became a famous sculptor, and the architect and sculptor Agostino da Siena.
+Among his pupils were Giovanni di Balduccio and Tino di Camaino, who both became prolific sculptors, and the architect and sculptor Agostino da Siena.
 He also had an influence on the painter Pietro Lorenzetti.
 Giorgio Vasari included a biography of Pisano in his book Le vite dei più eccellenti pittori, scultori, e architetti.

 The asteroid 7313 Pisano was named to honour Nicola and Giovanni Pisano.